giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

 The objective is to compare two modelling paths:

 1. a CSF-to-OpenSees numerical model;
-2. an independent analytical reference that reads the same YAML input but does not rely on CSF section-analysis APIs or OpenSees.
+2. an independent analytical reference based on the same geometric and material definitions, but implemented directly in the reference code without using CSF section-analysis APIs or OpenSees.
+3.
 The workflow is applied to two scenarios:

 - the baseline tower, without degradation;